flutter/website/README.md

 - if a code snippet should not be analyzed, immediately proceed it with a `<!-- skip -->` comment
 - to include code to be analyzed, but not displayed, add that in a comment immediately proceeding the snippet (e.g., `<!-- someCodeHere(); -->`)
-- a snippet without any import statements will have an `import 'package:flutter/material.dart';` automatically added to it
+- a snippet without any import statements will have an import (`'package:flutter/material.dart'`) automatically added to it